 Not only can they be used to keep your family warm, but you can wrap up supplies with them and tear them up and use them as bandages if you absolutely need to.
 In case you missed this post, 6 Reasons To Store Blankets

-Books, Card, and Board Games
+Books, Playing Cards, Puzzles, Toys, and Board Games

 Don’t be left without any entertainment and fun after the power’s gone out.
-Thrift shops are loaded with this type of stuff, and you’ll only be paying only pennies on the dollar for them.
+Thrift shops are loaded with this type of stuff, and you’ll only be paying pennies on the dollar for them.

 Just because these items are on my list of prepping items that you can find at your local thrift store, does not guarantee that all of these items will be there.
 It may require you to be patient and visit often in order for you to find what you are looking for.